Steins;Gate: Characters

-Makise Kurisu is the main heroine of the game and Lab Member No. 004.
+Kurisu is the main heroine of the game and Lab Member No. 004.
 She is an 18-year-old neuroscience researcher at an American university who can speak and read English well.
 Having had her research published in the academic journal Science at this age, Kurisu is extremely talented.
 She had skipped a grade in the American school system.
 Okabe simply tends to call her assistant (助手, joshu) or one of the several nicknames he comes up with, such as "Christina" (クリスティーナ, Kurisutīna), "the Zombie", and "Celeb Sev", which bugs her to varying degrees.
 She is something of a mild tsundere, although she will object to it whenever someone (usually Itaru) calls her that.
 She does not get along with her father and has not spoken to him in many years.
 She posts on @chan (the game's in-universe version of 2channel) under the name "KuriGohan and Kamehameha"; the alias also makes a cameo on Kaito Yashio's PokeCom tablet in episode 9 of Robotics;Notes.